awsdocs/amazon-efs-user-guide/doc_source/API_UpdateFileSystem.md

 Valid Values:` generalPurpose | maxIO`

  ** [ProvisionedThroughputInMibps](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-ProvisionedThroughputInMibps"></a>
-The throughput, measured in MiB/s, that you want to provision for a file system\.
-Valid values are 1\-1024\.
-Required if `ThroughputMode` is set to `provisioned`\.
-The limit on throughput is 1024 MiB/s\.
-You can get these limits increased by contacting AWS Support\.
-For more information, see [Amazon EFS Limits That You Can Increase](https://docs.aws.amazon.com/efs/latest/ug/limits.html#soft-limits) in the *Amazon EFS User Guide\.*
+The amount of provisioned throughput, measured in MiB/s, for the file system\.
+Valid for file systems using `ThroughputMode` set to `provisioned`\.
 Type: Double
 Valid Range: Minimum value of 1\.0\.